z-x-yang/Segment-and-Track-Anything/README.md

 - Then run demo.ipynb step by step to generate results.
 - The results will be saved as masks for each frame and a gif file for visualization.

-The arguments for SAM-Track, AOT and SAM can be manually modified in model_args.py for purpose of using other models or controling the behavior of each model.
+The arguments for SAM-Track, DeAOT and SAM can be manually modified in model_args.py for purpose of using other models or controling the behavior of each model.

 ### WebUI App
 Our user-friendly visual interface allows you to easily obtain the results of your experiments.
 Simply initiate it using the command line.